Assisted Living Costs | Learn How to Start Planning Now!

-5. Look at investment accounts, savings, and checking account balances as well as understanding the person’s assets to better determine what they may need in order to pay their current or future long-term care expenses.
+5. Look at investment accounts, savings, and checking account balances and understand the person’s assets to better determine what they may need to pay their current or future long-term care expenses.

-6. Make sure that you have a plan on how to keep your finances safe such as with password protection safeguards like two-factor authentication where possible!
+6. Make sure that you plan to keep your finances safe, such as with password protection safeguards like two-factor authentication where possible!